 Emergency death out of hours service (weekend)

-This service is specifically for the issue of a burial certificate only where a burial is taking place on the same day in England and has not been referred to the coroner.
+This service is specifically for either a burial taking place on the same day and the death hasn't been referred to the coroner, or where the deceased is being taken out of England or Wales and the death hasn't been referred to the coroner.

 Burials taking place on the same day